President's rule: Imposition in state

 President's rule can be revoked at any time by the President and does not need Parliament's approval.

 Until the mid-1990s, President's rule was often imposed in states through the abuse of authority of Governors who were in collusion with the Union government.
 The Supreme Court of India in March 1994 established a precedent in S. R. Bommai v.
 Union of India, due to which such abuse has been drastically reduced.

 Imposition in Union territories with a Legislative Assembly

 Article 356 is not applicable to Union territories, so there are many ways by which President's rule can be imposed in different Union territories with a Legislative Assembly.

 Jammu and Kashmir

-Until the revocation of Article 370 and bifurcation into two Union territories, President's rule applied after the application of Governor's rule for 6 months.
+Until the revocation of special status and bifurcation into two Union territories, President's rule applied after the application of Governor's rule under the erstwhile state's constitution for 6 months.

-After the revocation and bifurcation, the reorganized Union Territory of Jammu and Kashmir is subject to the section 73 of the Jammu and Kashmir Reorganization Act, 2019, which is used to impose President's rule as the Article 356 is not applicable to Union Territories.
+After the revocation and bifurcation, the reorganized union territory of Jammu and Kashmir is subject to the section 73 of the Jammu and Kashmir Reorganization Act, 2019, which is used to impose President's rule as the Article 356 is not applicable to Union Territories.
 The provision states: